LucHermitte/vim-build-tools-wrapper/doc/filter.md

   * If we want to transform cygwin pathnames into windows pathnames (because we are using compilers, coming from cygwin, from win32-gvim), we will have to patch all related compiler-plugins to fix `'makeprg'`.
   * We may also want to parse C++ compilation outputs with the [indispensable STLfilt](http://www.bdsoft.com/tools/stlfilt.html).
   * If we want to use a compiler, or another, from ant+cpp\_task, well.
 There I don't know what needs to be patched.
-  * If we compile (with whatever compiler) from CMake, or if we run CTest, we will have to get rid of those damn leading "`%d><>«»`" that CMake adds, otherwise vim won't be able to apply correctly `'errorformat'` in order to populate the quickfix-window.
+  * If we compile (with whatever compiler) from CMake, or if we run CTest, we will have to get rid of those damn leading "`%d>`" that CMake adds, otherwise vim won't be able to apply correctly `'errorformat'` in order to populate the quickfix-window.

 In short, compiler-plugins don't scale.
 Sometimes, we need to add one filter, sometimes another or several.
 This is where BTW saves the day.